x414e54/libsdl-android/README.md

 This is a custom Android project template for libSDL 2 with libSDL 2 patches to fix or workaround some SDL bugs.

+Usage instructions:

-Just copy the SDL folder on top of the libSDL source code.
+Apply the patches from libSDL.patch on top of your libSDL source tree:

+	patch -p1 <libSDL.patch

+The android-project folder contains a fully working project template.
+Copy this folder to a new location and start hacking.

+See the instructions in libSDL's README-android.txt on how to build the project.

 Implementation details: http://en.wildservices.net/2013/10/making-libsdl-2-apps-on-android.html